 Background and Intent: Care of patients within a hospital or health system occurs continually through the day and night.
 Such care requires that residents function at their peak abilities, which requires the work environment to provide them with the ability to meet their basic needs within proximity of their clinical responsibilities.
 Access to food and rest are examples of these basic needs, which must be met while residents are working.
 Residents should have access to refrigeration where food may be stored.
 Food should be available when residents are required to be in the hospital overnight.
 Rest facilities are necessary, even when overnight call is not required, to accommodate the fatigued resident.

-I.D.2.c) clean and private facilities for lactation that have refrigeration capabilities, with proximity appropriate for safe patient care; (Core)
+1.9.c. clean and private facilities for lactation that have refrigeration capabilities, with proximity appropriate for safe patient care; ^(Core) Combined Internal Medicine - Pediatrics Tracked Changes Copy